Berlin Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in Berlin, Germany

 Berlin Airbnb Occupancy Rate Trends (2025)

 Maximize your bookings by understanding the Berlin STR occupancy trends.
 Seasonal demand shifts significantly influence how often properties are booked.
-Typically, Septembersees the highest demand (peak season occupancy), while January experiences the lowest (low season).
+Typically, Octobersees the highest demand (peak season occupancy), while January experiences the lowest (low season).
 Effective strategies, like adjusting minimum stays or offering promotions, can boost occupancy during slower periods.
 Here's how different property tiers perform in Berlin:

 - Best-in-class properties (Top 10%) achieve 89%+ occupancy, indicating high desirability and potentially optimized availability.